grscheller/scheller-linux-archive/envConf/README.md

 For these configuration files to fully work, the Bash scripts in the [bin](bin) directory need to be installed into the ~/bin directory.
-The installHome script will configuration files and ~/bin executables.
+The installHome script installs configuration files and ~/bin executables.

 ### Facts
 For login shells: